TinySquid/2d-js-breakout/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/79d9d7ae-8b01-4637-8c6c-245dee5da3e3/deploy-status)](https://app.netlify.com/sites/mike-2d-breakout/deploys)

-Original source from a tutorial on [MDN](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).

-My changes so far refactor the code to use let & const as needed, and I'm starting to convert to classes & arrow funcs too.
+## About

+You can play the game here: https://mike-2d-breakout.netlify.com/

-This project was made so that I can practice mastering javascript module import / exports and using OOP in a functional & fun way.
+This project was made so that I can practice mastering javascript module import / exports and generally to just sharpen my skills in javascript.
+I have almost completely re-written the code to be ES6 (Arrow funcs, let, const, etc).

+## Credit

+Original game source code from an old tutorial on MDN: https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript

+Sync gameloop to FPS functionality was from Rishabh: https://codetheory.in/controlling-the-frame-rate-with-requestanimationframe/

+Function to get random hex color was found on stack overflow: https://stackoverflow.com/a/5092846